 - 1. Switch the peripheral OFF, lower the table top, and remove the rear head cover. - 2.
 When switched back on it is important that the computer not down load a design to the peripheral.
 To insure this condition remove the network cable (or boot disk if used). - 3.
 With the network cable removed (or boot disk not inserted into the disk drive), turn ON the embroidery peripheral. - 4.
-Locate the green LED marked "ZINDEX" on the front of the right frame leg of the peripheral (see Figure 3-7). - 5.
-Rotate the embroidery head manually in a clockwise direction (when viewing from the rear of the machine).
-This rotation can be performed by rotating the Z drive shaft clockwise with the 5 mm hex wrench at the right end of the shaft (see Figure 3-5). - 6.
-While slowly rotating the heads, check that the green LED on the front or the innermost LED on the CPU blinks once each revolution (this is the "index" or "headup" mark). - 7.
-If there is no evidence of the LED blinking, inspect the electrical connectors (encoder cable plug and encoder body) for loose wires, loose fits, and any visual damage to the encoder cabling or coupler.
-Clean connections and/or replace components as necessary. - 8.
-Rotate the head again to check for the blinking LED.
-If the "test" repeatedly fails refer to the following installation procedure for a new Z shaft encoder.
+Locate the green LED marked "ZINDEX" on the front of the peripheral, above the lowered table top (see Figure 3-2).

+Or remove the card cage cover and locate the innermost LED on the top of the CPU.
+Most likely this LED will not be glowing.
+It is only supposed to glow for a 1 degree duration each revolution of the Z shaft encode

+5. Rotate the embroidery head manually in a clockwise direction (when viewing from the rear of the machine).
+This rotation can be performed by rotating the shaft pulley that is driven by the motor belt (see Figure 3-3).